sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 * Max connection rate - Maximum connections from a single IP within the supplied rate interval (frequency in seconds)
 * Max connections - Maximum simultaneous connections to allow from a single IP within the rate interval
 * Min connections - Minimum amount of connections per IP before doing any throttling
+* Rate interval - the frequency in seconds at which the max connections are assessed

 .. include:: samples/set_throttling.rst